kiranshashiny/StepperMotorController_ArduinoNano/README.md

 Connections were as follows :

-The Arduino
+The Arduino to A4988 Connections.

 Pin D3  goes to STEP pin of the Driver

 Pin D4  goes to DIRection pin of the Driver.

-Reset and Sleep were connected to each other.
+Reset and Sleep Pins on the A4988 were connected to each other.

 Vdd and GND of the Arduino was connected to A4988.

-Vmot and GND were connected to 12V wall mounted power supply.
+Vmot and GND were connected to 12V wall mounted DC power supply.

 The pins of the Stepper motor were connected to 2B, 2A, 1B and 1A of the A4988.